timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ### Create the function

-Let's create first a function that fetches data for one symbol and one month.
-The function will take these two values as parameters:
+Let's start by creating a function that fetches data for one symbol and one month.
+The function takes these two values as parameters:

 * symbol: the ticker symbol you want to fetch data for (e.g. "AMZN" for Amazon).
-* month: an integer value between 1-24 indicating which month you want to fetch data from
+* month: an integer value between 1-24 indicating which month you want to fetch data from.

 ```python
 import config